 Drag leashes, ideally, ought to be about 2-3 feet long and have no handle.
 That loop at the end can get caught on his leg or other item.
 So it is best to find one with no handle, or make one by cutting off the loop.
 It’s not necessary to buy some expensive piece of leather because this leash will get dirty and marred.
 I use a nylon leash so I can toss it in the laundry when needed.

-You can find a rather inexpensive leash to use as a drag leash, here.
+You can find a rather inexpensive leash to use as a drag leash at any pet shop.

 Not a Training Replacement